SubikshaSathiasai/Online-Food-Ordering-System/README.md

 ## Contributing

-Contributions to the Sooru Food Ordering System are welcome!
+The Sooru Food Ordering System was developed by a team of 4 college students.
+We appreciate and welcome contributions from the community.
 If you have any ideas, improvements, or bug fixes, feel free to contribute.
 You can fork the repository, make your changes, and submit a pull request with your proposed modifications.